 By now everyone should be aware of the fact that the number of decimals should never be changed in TCURX in a system where some amounts were already persisted with reference to the affected currency!!

 Doing so will affect the interpretation of the persisted values.
-While one could write an XPRA-like adjustment report, there is no simple way (not unless logging everything) to detect which values were changed and which weren’t in case of a abnormal termination.
+While one could write an XPRA-like adjustment report, there is no simple way (not unless logging everything) to detect which values were changed and which weren’t in case of a abnormal report termination.

 3. Movement of values between variables

 Now it becomes funny.
-SAP Basis takes care of displaying the correct value on UIs, but the kernel treats the value as any normal packed number.
+SAP Basis takes care of displaying the correct value on UIs, but the kernel treats the value as a normal packed number.
 When moving data between two variables, the decimal point is respected.

-Let’s assume a TM-specific variable LV_TM as amount, with six decimals if you paid attention, and another variable LV_ERP – an amount with two decimals like in the classic Suite.
+Let’s assume a TM-specific variable LV_TM as amount, with six decimals if you paid attention, and another variable LV_ERP – an amount with two decimals like in the classic Business Suite.

 LV_TM holds the value of 15.000,- EUR, therefore 1,500000 in internal format (you might have noticed that I consistently use European notation for numbers: comma as radix character, full stop as digit group separator).
 When executing a statement